Kopi (drink): Beans and sources

 Kopi traditionally uses Robusta coffee beans.
 During colonial Singapore, the Chinese partook in exchanges with Arab traders who carried with them Indonesian Robusta beans, and these beans grew better in Singapore's conditions as opposed to Arabica beans.
 The common type of Robusta beans used in Singapore is the Indonesia EK-1 species.
 In 21st-century Singapore, Robusta beans continue to be largely imported from Indonesia and Vietnam.
 In a bid to modernize, heritage brands such as Lam Yeo Coffee Powder Factory choose to use gourmet beans from South Africa and Central America.

 Roasting

 The general traditional preparation process for Hainanese-style kopi involves using a combination of 80% beans, 20% sugar and margarine in the roasting process for a duration of 25 minutes at 180 degrees Celsius.
 Halfway into the roasting time, salt is added.
-Sugar is also added at the end to provide a caramelized finish and takeaway any bitter aftertaste.
+Sugar is also added at the end to provide a caramelized finish and take away any bitter aftertaste.
 The result is a richer and more fragrant coffee than Western-style coffee.
 This method has been said to hold slight similarities to the common Torrefacto roasting method in Argentina, Costa Rica, France, Portugal and Spain.